 Note: Ginga has a feature for quickly reloading plugins to facilitate rapid debugging cycles.
-If it is not already running, start the "Command" plugin from the "Plugins" menu in the menu bar.
+If it is not already running, start the "Command Line" plugin from the "Plugins->Debug" menu in the menu bar.
 If your plugin launched (but has some error), make sure you have closed your plugin by right clicking (or Control + click on Mac touchpad) on the small box representing your plugin in the Plugin Manager bar and selecting "Stop".
-In the Command plugin, use the command "reload\local <plugin\name>"-this will reload the python module representing your plugin and you should be able to immediately restart it using the Plugin Manager bar as described above (if the plugin is of the global plugin variety, use the command "reload\global" instead).
+In the Command Line plugin, there is a small box labeled "Type command here:".
+Use the command "reload\local <plugin\name>"-this will reload the python module representing your plugin and you should be able to immediately restart it using the Plugin Manager bar as described above (if the plugin is of the global plugin variety, use the command "reload\global" instead).